 There are some cultural details we take for granted.
-If you’ve ever celebrated classmates’ birthdays in your French class, or seen a French movie or TV show where there was a birthday, you might think you’ve got French birthday traditions down pat.
+If you’ve ever celebrated classmates’ birthdays in your French class, or seen a French movie or TV show where there was a birthday (un anniversaire), you might think you’ve got French birthday traditions down pat.

 Then there may come a day when you’re invited to a French person’s birthday, or even that you’re the one planning it.
 This may be when you realize that there are some details about celebrating birthdays in France that may surprise you.

-Let’s look at the basics and discover the big differences between French birthday celebrations and birthday celebrations in many other cultures, along the way.
+Let’s discover how to say happy birthday in French and discover the differences between French birthday celebrations and birthday celebrations in other cultures.

 How to wish someone “Happy Birthday” in French